-A portion of the proceeds of the Refunding Bonds will be placed in an irrevocable depository trust (the "Depository Trust") with U.S. Bank National Association (the "Depository Trustee") to be applied to the payment of the principal of and interest due on the Bonds Being Refunded identified below.
-Such funds will be used to acquire noncallable obligations issued or guaranteed by the United States of America (the "Government Obligations"), the principal of and interest on which, when due, are calculated to be sufficient to provide moneys to pay the principal of and interest due on the Bonds Being Refunded.
+The proceeds of the Bonds remaining after payment of certain costs of issuance will be placed in an irrevocable depository trust (the "Depository Trust") with U.S. Bank National Association (the "Depository Trustee") to be applied to the payment of the principal of and interest due on the Bonds Being Refunded identified below.
+Such funds will be used to acquire noncallable obligations issued or guaranteed by the United States of America (the "Government Obligations"), the principal of and interest on which, when due, are calculated to be sufficient to provide monies to pay the principal of and interest due on the Bonds Being Refunded.
 See "VERIFICATION OF MATHEMATICAL COMPUTATIONS."

-The Government Obligations will be held by the Depository Trustee in trust for the payment of such principal of, and interest on the Bonds Being Refunded pursuant to the terms of a depository trust agreement between the City and the Depository Trustee.
+The Government Obligations will be held by the Depository Trustee in trust for the payment of such principal of, and interest on the Bonds Being Refunded, pursuant to the terms of a depository trust agreement between the City and Depository Trustee.